Are you struggling to get started on your goals?

-But, more time rolls on and you still haven’t gotten started.
+But, more time rolls by and you still haven’t gotten started.

 Why is it so hard to take action?

-I feel it too, there are times that it’s such a struggle to even get started.
+I feel it too, there are times that it’s such a struggle to even get started on something so simple.
 Ironically, writing this post about taking action was like giving birth.
 Instead of just writing it already, I decided to go to detangle my curls, post some pics to Instagram, and then make coffee, and a few other useless actions.

 Oh and that was after “researching” and drafting three plans for this post.

-That’s the thing about plans, even the best-laid plans can lead you absolutely nowhere.
+That’s the thing about plans, even the best-laid ones can lead you absolutely nowhere.